aavolo/cmsi186/spring20/assignment01/README.md

-# CMSI 186 Lab 2 Virtual Darts Starter Code
+# CMSI 186 Lab 1 Music Mashup Helpful Files

 This repository contains some helpful files for assignment01 including:
 * The powerpoint we covered in class on 01.16.20